 For elevator connoisseurs, the sina qua non of lift-making is the Paternoster.
 These ever-moving mechanisms are increasingly rare, due to health and safety, and there is only one working example left in London, at Northwick Park hospital.
 Your chances of riding it are slim, though, as it is for use by staff members only.
 Thanks to Ian Visits for spotting the video below, which shows the lift in all its glory.

 This otherwise humdrum lift does offer a remarkable vantage across the length and breadth of Thomas Heatherwick's Bleigiessen sculpture, as shown in this video:

 One New Change

 While this might be a controversial choice — plenty loathe the City's new shopping mall — riding in the glass elevator to the rooftop terrace does afford one of the finest views of St. Paul's Cathedral to be found in London.
 Here's a video of the ride:

-We might be in a slightly sticky area with this disabled access elevator on the north end of the Millennium Bridge; according to Ian Visits, who wrote an excellent blog post about it last year, it’s technically classed as a funicular railway.
-Still, if it looks like a lift, and sounds like a lift, then it’s probably a lift, so we’ll keep it in.
-If you want to visit it in its current state, best be quick – it’s about to be replaced, to the tune of £750,000, as it has a frustrating habit of breaking down and being attacked by vandals.
+We might be in a slightly sticky area with this disabled access elevator on the north end of the Millennium Bridge; according to Ian Visits, who wrote an excellent blog post on the subject, it's technically classed as a funicular railway.
+Still, if it looks like a lift, and sounds like a lift, then it's probably a lift, so we'll keep it in.

 Royal Festival Hall